Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Introduction

-\item We find that compared to the control group where users were held to a single peer signal (reflecting one suboptimal technology) over all timesteps, users in a group who were treated early to large quantity of peer signals successfully opted for the suboptimal choice that their peers selected despite having their own knowledge about the utilities and the optimal choice.
-In fact when aggregated over the lifecycle of the game, we find this strategy of early substantial exposures to be far more effective than strategies which rely on delayed exposures to signals or situations where users observe uniformly increasing signals.
+\begin{itemize} \item We cluster participants in the online experiment into 5 groups - 2 control groups and 3 treatment groups differing by the PoI or the pattern of information cascade induced among the neighbors.
+Upon analyzing the selections made by participants aggregated over the lifecycle of the game, we observe the following - compared to participants who were treated to a single controlled sub-optimal peer signal (reflecting the influence decision) over all time steps, the probability of selecting that \textit{influence decision} was significantly higher for participants who were treated early to a large quantity of such controlled sub-optimal peer signals.

-\item Through multiple analyses on the effect of quantity of signals on user decisions, we conclude that unlike traditional studies which explain behavior diffusion as a factor of exposures ignoring the temporal patterns, the number of exposures alone does not explain successful social influence.
-Surprisingly, a sudden intervention in the form of stimulus through rise in quantity of signals momentarily succeeds in influencing more users to switch to the peer decision in subsequent rounds than strategies that uniformly increase signals over time. \end{itemize} The rest of the paper is organized as follows: we first discuss the related literature underpinning this study and the hypotheses that we will investigate in Section~\ref{sec:hyp}.
+\item Through multiple analyses on the effect of sequential peer exposures, we observe that the number of exposures alone does not explain successful social influence contrasting conclusions from several previous studies.
+Surprisingly, a delayed stimulus in the form of sudden increase in peer signals is a more effective influence strategy for later stages than peer signals administered through a uniform build up when comparing the same time stage.

+\item Finally, as a step towards understanding how the rules from the behavioral findings play out in real world diffusion, we develop data-driven agent based models that simulate rumor diffusion.
+We use data to learn agent specific parameters and evaluate the spreading dynamics of a group of questionable information in Twitter networks.
+We find that while social influence based on sequential exposures can result in faster diffusion compared to the factor of simply the number of peer exposures, individual behavior uncertainty can also play an important role that can impact the influence factor itself. \end{itemize}

+The rest of the paper is organized as follows: we first discuss the related literature underpinning this study in Section \ref{sec:rw} and the hypotheses that we will investigate in Section~\ref{sec:hyp}.
 We present the experimental setup and methods designed for measuring social influence in Section~\ref{sec:methods}.
+We analyze the controlled experiment results in Section~\ref{sec:analyses}.
+Finally, we develop an agent based model drawing upon the conclusions of the controlled experimental results and evaluate its results with real world data in Section~\ref{sec:abm_sec}.